MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ## DESCRIPTION
-New policies are not valid and will not be applied until a retention rule is added to the policy.
+Policies are not valid until a rule is added (for retention policies) or a label is added (for retention label policies).
 For more information, see [New-RetentionComplianceRule](https://learn.microsoft.com/powershell/module/exchange/get-mailboxfolderpermission/new-retentioncompliancerule).
-In addition, at least one location parameter must be defined to create a retention policy.
+In addition, at least one location parameter must be defined to create a retention policy or retention label policy.

 To use this cmdlet in Security & Compliance PowerShell, you need to be assigned permissions.
 For more information, see [Permissions in the Microsoft Purview compliance portal](https://learn.microsoft.com/microsoft-365/compliance/microsoft-365-compliance-center-permissions).